Restaurant in Mexico City, Mexico

 If you're weighing ENO against the heavy-hitters on Polanco's restaurant row, the honest comparison is this: Pujol and Quintonil will give you a more documented track record, but ENO earns attention for a different reason.
 In a neighbourhood where international polish often crowds out local sourcing, ENO's positioning in Polanco V Secc suggests a venue playing a more ingredient-forward game than its postcode might imply.
 Whether that trade-off suits your evening depends on what you're after.

 ENO sits at Petrarca 258 in Polanco, one of Mexico City's most restaurant-dense pockets and a useful base if you're also planning stops at Pujol or Quintonil across the same few blocks.
-The venue's data record is lean on specifics — cuisine type, price tier, and hours are not confirmed — which means first-timers should contact the venue directly before booking to confirm format, price expectations, and availability.
+The venue's data record is lean on specifics — cuisine type, price tier, hours are not confirmed — which means first-timers should contact the venue directly before booking to confirm format, price expectations, availability.
 That's not a reason to avoid it, but it is a reason to do a quick check before you show up.

 For the food-focused traveller, the sourcing angle is worth understanding in context.
-Mexico City's leading ingredient-driven kitchens , think Em at the $$$ tier or Rosetta at $$ , have built reputations on connecting the menu to specific producers and regions.
+Mexico City's leading ingredient-driven kitchens, think Em at the $$$ tier or Rosetta at $$, have built reputations on connecting the menu to specific producers and regions.
 If ENO is operating in that same spirit, the expectation is a menu that shifts with what's available rather than a fixed, laminated card.
 That format rewards curious diners and frustrates those who want to know exactly what they're ordering before they arrive.

 Timing matters here.
 Polanco restaurants generally run quieter Monday through Wednesday.
 If you want a more relaxed room and easier conversation with staff about what's on and where it came from, midweek is the call.
-Weekend evenings in this neighbourhood fill fast across the board, and without confirmed booking data for ENO specifically, earlier in the week gives you the most flexibility.
+Weekend evenings in this neighbourhood fill fast across the board, without confirmed booking data for ENO specifically, earlier in the week gives you the most flexibility.

 For broader context on what Mexico City's dining scene offers at every price point, see our full Mexico City restaurants guide.
 If you're extending your trip, Animalón in Valle de Guadalupe and Le Chique in Puerto Morelos represent two of Mexico's most sourcing-conscious kitchens outside the capital and are worth comparing to anything you eat in the city.
 You can also explore our Mexico City hotels guide and bars guide to round out your stay.